avendramini/OD-SDN-Slicing/README.md

 Using simple CLI-based `curl` commands, users can perform various network operations such as changing operational modes, managing slices or configuring QoS policies on OpenFlow switches.

-### Core REST API commands for slice management and controller control
+### Core REST API Commands for Slice and Controller Management:

 The following commands allow interaction with the controller for setting time modes, adding/removing slices and managing the forwarding logic and topology.